CreativeLyons/W_hotbox/README.md

 - Maintains backward compatibility with older Nuke versions (11-15 use PySide2, 10 and earlier use PySide)
 - Improved error messaging for import issues

+## Bug Fixes

+- **macOS Event Handling Fix**: Fixed a critical bug on macOS (Tahoe) where button highlighting and clicking were unreliable when holding the backtick key.
+The issue was caused by conflicting event handlers between the centralized mouse move handler and individual button enter/leave events.
+The fix ensures only one button highlights at a time and buttons reliably respond to clicks, even when keys are held down.

 ## Installation

 1. Copy `W_hotbox.py` and `W_hotboxManager.py` to a folder in your Nuke plugin path (usually inside `~/.nuke`)

 2. Append your `menu.py` with:
    ```python
    import W_hotbox, W_hotboxManager